Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 ```
 Where:

-- project: Name of the project to be listed.
+- project: The project name and URL for its repository.

 **Output**:
 ```
-Insert Code
+Name of the project and its Git repository URL
 ```

 ## %project_auth_create